Betta persephone: Ecology

 In its natural habitat, Betta persephone feeds on insects and other small invertebrates.
 It is a bubble nester, creating a ball of bubbles among submerged vegetation in which to lay its eggs.

 Status

-Betta persephone is listed as "Endangered" on the IUCN Red List, as its natural range is restricted to a very small and diminishing area of swampy water bodies in tropical forests.
+Betta persephone is listed as "Critically endangered" on the IUCN Red List, as its natural range is restricted to a very small and diminishing area of swampy water bodies in tropical forests.
 Its habitat is being diminished by the clearing of the forests to make way for oil palm cultivation.
 While a delicate species not easily kept in aquaria, it has been bred successfully in captivity.